Section 29-17 District C-P, planned business district.

 zoned land.
 The required screening shall have an opacity of at least eighty (80) per cent year

-height shall be achieved within four (4) full growing seasons.
-In the event a masonry wall or
+minimum height shall be achieved within four (4) full growing seasons.
+In the event a masonry

-wood fence is used, landscaping shall be placed between the wall or fence and the property line
+wall or wood fence is used, landscaping shall be placed between the wall or fence and the

-to form an ornamental screen.
-The required screening and landscaping shall be maintained in
+property line to form an ornamental screen.
+The required screening and landscaping shall be

-good order and not allowed to exist in a state of disrepair or death.
-If wood fencing is used, it
+maintained in good order and not allowed to exist in a state of disrepair or death.
+If wood fencing

-shall be durable in nature and treated to prevent rapid deterioration.
-Failure to maintain the
+is used, it shall be durable in nature and treated to prevent rapid deterioration.
+Failure to maintain

 The commission may recommend and the council may approve less stringent screening